min2ha/ukwa-site/content/target/11964/index.en.md

   "start_date": "2014-06-19T00:15:00Z"
 }

-# StatsLife - news and opinion from the Royal Statistical Society

 The Royal Statistical Society is a professional body for statisticians and data analysts.
 It promotes the importance of statistics and data.
 It was founded in 1834.